 See Credit Details Below

-In this virtual Workshop for SEC reporting professionals, using the SEC’s guidance discussed in our SEC 101 Reporting Essentials for Financial Professionals Workshop or the SEC 101 Reporting Essentials for Lawyers Workshop , you will build the practical knowledge base, skills and tools required to prepare and review the Current Reports on Form 8-K when and as required by the SEC.
-You will learn how to determine when a Form 8-K is required and when a voluntary Form 8-K may be appropriate.
-In the Workshop, the required disclosures and compliance tips for each Form 8-K Item will be reviewed.
-This is an interactive Workshop (via Zoom) and open discussion is encouraged to enhance and deepen the learning process.
+In this virtual Workshop for SEC reporting professionals, using the SEC’s guidance discussed in our SEC 101 Reporting Essentials for Financial Professionals Workshop or the SEC 101 Reporting Essentials for Lawyers Workshop, you will build the practical knowledge base, skills and tools required to prepare and review the Current Reports on Form 8-K when and as required by the SEC.
+Delinquent Form 8-Ks can result in a company losing its Securities Act S-3 filing status – and the Form 8-K’s four business day deadline can pose challenges.
+You will learn how to determine the triggering events that require a Form 8-K to be filed or furnished, when a voluntary Form 8-K may be appropriate, and which Form 8-K items qualify for the “safe harbor” that preserves a company’s filing status.
+In the Workshop, the required disclosures and compliance tips for the most frequent Form 8-K Items will be reviewed.
+This is an interactive Workshop (via Zoom), during which participants are encouraged to participate in Form 8-K practice exercises and discussions intended to enhance and deepen the learning process.

 The Workshop includes online access to PLI’s SEC Reporting Handbook.